 Steven Cheshire (WWT) 2012

 Brandon Marsh Nature Centre is the headquarters of the Warwickshire Wildlife Trust.
-Set in 220 acres of Brandon Marsh Nature Reserve, which is made up of large pools created by gravel extraction, the Centre contains displays, hands-on activities and information about the Nature Reserve, as well as a Tea Room and small gift shop.
+Set in 220 acres, the Reserve, consists of large pools created by gravel extraction.
+The Visitor Centre is a great place to visit including a Tea Room and well stocked gift shop.

-Around the Centre you’ll find the orchard, mouse maze, mini-beast homes, bird watching hides, recycled garden and a newly designed sensory garden (link to sensory garden project page) as well as an under-cover picnic area.
+Around the Visitor Centre you’ll find the Orchard, mouse maze, bird watching hides, Education garden, Sensory garden, as well as an under-cover picnic area.
 Then it's off to the Onyx Nature Trail which guides you around the wildlife habitats of the nature reserve.

 Gift Shop and Badgers Tearoom